kjbreil/htoh/README.md

 - Quick inspection flag (`-list-hw`) to surface HEVC-capable hardware accelerators and encoders that `ffmpeg` detects on the host.
 - `--swap-inplace` mode that safely replaces the source with the transcoded output while keeping a `.original` backup.
 - Optional debug logging (`-debug`) to trace discovery/probing, custom `ffprobe` path selection, and MP4 container/`+faststart` controls for streaming-friendly outputs.
+- A `-fast` switch that biases the adaptive quality table one step toward smaller files when you need extra savings.
 - Adaptive quality heuristics that inspect the source bitrate, resolution, and frame rate to pick per-engine quality targets (CRF / ICQ / CQ), tuned to aim for roughly a 50 % size reduction while biasing toward safe visual quality.

 ## Requirements